 The Physician-Patient Alliance for Health & Safety (PPAHS) today announced the release of major patient safety findings of the first national survey of patient-controlled analgesia (PCA) practices presented at the recent Society of Anesthesia and Sleep Medicine (SASM) 3rd Annual Conference held October 10-11, 2013.

-According to reports made to the Food and Drug Administration between 2005 and 2009, more than 56,000 adverse events and 700 patient deaths were linked to PCA pumps.
-One out of 378 post-surgical patients were harmed or died from errors related to the patient-controlled pumps that help relieve pain after surgical procedures, such as knee or abdominal surgery.
+According to reports made to the Food and Drug Administration between 2005 and 2009, more than 56,000 adverse events and 700 patient deaths were linked to infusion pumps.
+One out of 378 post-surgical patients were harmed or died from errors related to infusion pumps that help relieve pain after surgical procedures, such as knee or abdominal surgery.

 “A national survey of United States hospitals regarding PCA administration has never been conducted,” says Michael Wong, JD, founder and executive director of the Physician-Patient Alliance.